 Acer platanoides ‘Deborah’

 For schools in search of a resilient tree, Acer platanoides ‘Deborah’ is worth considering.
-As one of the cultivars of Acer platanoides, the ‘Deborah’ stands out as an ideal choice for playgrounds given its ability to reflect heat and withstand urban pollution.
+As one of the cultivars of Acer platanoides, the ‘Deborah’ stands out as an ideal tree for schools and playgrounds given its ability to reflect heat and withstand urban pollution.
 It flourishes, especially in environments framed by towering, solid structures like school buildings.
 It also demonstrates drought tolerance which is ideal for school holidays when watering may be limited.

 Liquidambar styraciflua